qverron/probe_design/README.md

 prb summarize_probes_final
 ```

-Some visual elements can be obtained using the following notebooks (needs updating!):
+Some visual elements can be obtained using the following notebooks (TODO!):

 ``` shell
 prb plot_probe_candidates